 - After the impact to stream or wetland has been assessed, the USACE will determine the number of credits required to mitigate for the impact.
 The USACE and Missouri Department of Natural Resources (MDNR) work together to assess the nature of water-body impacts.

 - The Land Learning Foundation (LLF) will contact both the USACE and the MDNR to notify the agencies of the developers intent to use LLF’s ILF program for compensatory mitigation and confirm the number of credits required.

 - The cost per stream and wetland credit varies depending on the location of the impact.
 A quote can be received by contacting the Land Learning Foundation at email@example.com.
 Please provide a Section 404 Permit Letter from the USACE or a wetland delineation assessment with each inquiry.
-For immediate estimates, please call (800)761-6171.
+For immediate estimates, please fill out our estimate form below or call (800)761-6171.